PhenixH/Mattrax/README.md

 cd dashboard
 npm i
 API_BASE_URL="https://mdm.example.com/api" npm run dev
-# Open http://localhost:3000 in your browser and use the default credentials logged to the console.
+# Open http://localhost:3000 in your browser and use the default credentials which are logged to the console on first run of the Go server.
 ```

 This project uses [sqlc](https://github.com/kyleconroy/sqlc) so the command `sqlc generate` is used to generate the `internal/db` package from `sql/queries.sql`.